NixOS/rfcs/rfcs/0106-nix-release-schedule.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Infrequent releases give more stability to users.
+Infrequent releases give somewhat more stability to users.
 Users of Nix-stable have been blissfully isolated from all the code churn on master for the last two years.